-Problem Possible Cause - Solution I have connected a Bluetooth mouse but it loses the Bluetooth connection and no longer responds after a short period of inactivity.
-This is an issue with this mouse type and the Intel Wireless 7260 WLAN and Bluetooth combo module series.
+Problem Possible Cause - Solution I have connected a Bluetooth Mouse but it loses the Bluetooth connection and no longer responds after a short period of inactivity.
+This is an issue with this mouse model and the Intel Wireless 7260 WLAN and Bluetooth combo module series.
 To resolve this issue do the following: Go to the Device Manager control panel in Windows.
 Click the arrow alongside Bluetooth to expand the menu if required.
 Double-click Intel(R) Wireless Bluetooth(R) 4.0 + HS Adapter.
 Click the Power Management tab.
 Make sure that the check box alongside "allow the computer to turn off this device to save power" doesn't have a check alongside it.
-Click OK and close the control panel. å Device Manager - □ File Action View Help 650SH0806 Audio inputs and outputs Batteries Bluetooth Double identification service Intel(R) Wireless Bluetooth(R) 4.
-General Advanced Driver Details Events Power Management Intel(R) Wireless Bluetooth(R) 4.0 + HS Adapter Allow the computer to turn off this device to save power
+Click OK and close the control panel.
+4 Device Manager - 🗆 File Action View Help 650SH0806 Audio inputs and outputs Batteries Bluetooth Device Identification Service Intel(R) Wireless Bluetooth(R) 4.0 Cogiscal Plustooth Mouse M555 General Advanced Driver Details Events Power Management Intel(R) Wireless Bluetooth(R) 4.0 + HS Adapter Allow the computer to turn off this device to save power Allow this device to a death of the computer.